 Neither the EHIC card or the GHIC card are a replacement for travel insurance – but both mean that you are entitled to the same treatment as locals should you need to attend state-run hospitals or GP surgeries when visiting EU countries.

 How about paying Social Security when working in the EU?

 The rules on this will vary depending on the kind of work you’re undertaking, and where you’ve working.
 See the UK Government’s website for specific advice.

 What are the entry requirements for EU Member states?

-Musicians can follow to check entry requirements for 26 EU countries on gov.uk website.
+Musicians can follow to check entry requirements for 26 EU countries and other foreign travel advice on gov.uk website.